Svrf/svrf-ios-sdk/README.md

 }
 ```

-### getFaceFilter
+### generateFaceFilterNode

 The SVRF API allows you to access all of SVRF's ARKit compatible face filters and stream them directly to your app.
-Use the `getFaceFilter` method to stream a face filter to your app and convert it into a *SCNNode* in runtime.
+Use the `generateFaceFilterNode` method to stream a face filter to your app and convert it into a *SCNNode* in runtime.
 You can then attach the face filter to a *SCNScene*

 | Parameter                     | Type                                            |
 | :---                          | :---                                            |